khatiainanashvili/Switcher/README.md

 https://khatiainanashvili.github.io/Switcher/
 # Meme Designer vs Developer

-This is a Git repository for a web application that showcases a meme titled "Meme Designer vs Developer."
+This is a Git repository for a web application that showcases a meme titled "Designer vs Developer".
 The application is built using HTML, CSS, and JavaScript and features a dynamic day/night theme with animated elements.
 Below is a README file that provides an overview of the project and how to use it.

 ## Table of Contents